ericnantel/dotfiles/NOTES.md

 Turns out updating packages in Spacemacs may result in Errors.
 For instance, updating magit-section (used by org-roam) would update transient which breaks with Emacs 30.2.2, because of a static-when function.
 The fix was: rm -rf ~/.emacs.d/elpa ; then let Spacemacs install missing packages.
+Date: 2026-09-14
+I recently noticed how slow tpm is when launching tmux.
+I might try to use those plugins without tpm if that's possible..